 Undergrounding transmission lines puts MF issues out of sight, but it should not necessarily put them out of mind.
-With that said, soils and other fill materials do not shield MF, rather, MF is reduced by the underground cable design (refer to page 9 for further information).
+After all, soils and other fill materials do not shield MF; rather, MF is reduced by the underground cable design (refer to page 9 for further information).
 However, special circumstances may warrant some additional cost in order to achieve further MF mitigation for underground lines.
 The utilities are encouraged, prior to submitting their application to the Council, to determine whether a project involves such special circumstances.
 Note that the extra costs of undergrounding done for purposes other than MF mitigation should be counted in the base project cost and not as part of the four percent mitigation spending.

 Additionally, the Council notes two general policies it follows in updating its EMF Best Management Practices and conducting other matters within its jurisdiction.
 One is a policy to support and monitor ongoing study.
 Accordingly, the Council, during the public hearing process for new transmission line projects, will consider and review evidence of any new developments in scientific research addressing MF and public health effects or changes in scientific consensus group positions regarding MF.
-The second is a policy to encourage public participation and education.
+The second Council policy is to encourage public participation and education.
 The Council will continue to conduct public hearings open to all, update its website to contain the latest information regarding MF health effect research, and revise these Best Management Practices to take account of new developments in MF health effect research or in methods for achieving no-cost/low-cost MF mitigation.

-The Council will also require that notices of proposed overhead transmission lines provided in utility bill enclosures pursuant to Conn.
-Gen. Stats. §16-50/(b) state the proposed line will meet the Council's Electric and Magnetic Fields Best Management Practices, specifying the design elements planned to reduce magnetic fields.
+Applying its policy of encouraging public participation and education the Council will continue to require that notices of proposed overhead transmission lines provided in utility bill enclosures pursuant to Conn.
+Gen. Stats. §16-50l(b) state the proposed line will meet the Council's Electric and Magnetic Fields Best Management Practices, specifying the design elements planned to reduce magnetic fields.
 The bill enclosure notice will inform residents how to obtain siting and MF information specific to the proposed line at the Council's website; this information will also be available at each respective town hall.
-Phone numbers for follow-up information will be made available, including those of DPH, and utility representatives.
-The project's final post-construction structure and conductor specifications including calculated MF levels shall also be available at the Council's website and each respective town hall.
+Phone numbers for follow-up information structure and conductor specifications, including calculated MF levels, shall also be available at the Council's website at the Council's website and each respective town hall.

 Finally, we note that Congress has directed the Department of Energy (DOE) periodically to assess congestion along critical transmission paths or corridors and apply special designation to the most significant ones.
-Additionally, Congress has given the Federal Regulatory Commission supplemental siting authority in DOE designated areas.
+Additionally, Congress has given the Federal Regulatory Commission supplemental siting authority in DOE-designated areas.
 This means the Council must complete all matters in an expeditious and timely manner.
 Accordingly, the cooperation of all parties will be of particular importance in fulfilling the policies set forth above.